otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 ---

-### Task 6 (Medium)

-You notice there is a lot of code duplication.
-Refactor the Code to reduce the duplication.

----

 ## Hard Exercises

 These following exercise will require you to do some research and problem-solving independently.
 Completing this exercise will help you deepen you understanding of **REST API** development, but also help you achieve high marks in the **Project** assessment.